jeppeport/jeppeport/README.md

 Qualifiications;

+ - A-Level in Electronic Engineering
- - A-Level in electronic engineering
+ - A-Level in Sociology
+ - BTEC in Music Technology
  - GCSE in Computer Science
+ - GCSE in Geogoraphy